junting-huang/fws_speed_grading/README.md

 * grading_rubric.csv </br>
 This is the grading rubric in csv format.

+* writing_issue.csv </br>
+This is the writing issue directory in csv format.

 * speed_grader.ipynb </br>
 This is the main jypter notebook file created by Google Colab.